waqarabbas123/JavaScript-simple-projects/README.md

 # javascript simple projects
-using javascript make a simple projects..
+using javascript i can make a simple project like a simple calculator , password Generator and etc